OctopusDeploy/blog/blog/2019-12/containerize-a-real-world-web-app/index.md

 Designing your application to run in a container has become quite popular, but where do you start?
 How do you take an existing application and make it container compatible?
 In this post, I aim to demystify what it means to containerize your application.

 ## What is a Container?
 What is Containerization?
-Similar to VMs, containers have their own RAM, CPU, and filesystem.
+Similar to virtual machines (VMs), containers have their own RAM, CPU, and filesystem.
 However, containers rely on the host operating system (OS) for a lot of their base functionality, which makes them lightweight and portable.
 Where a VM requires its own OS and all of the specialized components for an application to be installed, a container bundles the required components for the application to function into what is known as an `image`.
 These images are completely self-contained and immutable, meaning they cannot be modified during their life.
 If an update needs to be made to a container, any running instances must be destroyed before being replaced by the new version.
 This can be a problem if the container needs to retain any data (such as a database), though, there are ways to persist data when a container is destroyed.

 ## What is Docker?
-How does it fit in the container world?
+How does it compare with Virtual Machines?
 The most popular container technology is Docker.
 Docker is an engine installed on either Windows or Linux that uses OS-level virtualization to run containers.
 At the time of this writing, containers are built for either Windows or Linux and are not cross-platform.

-A hypervisor/virtual machine (VM) architecture looks like this:
+To illustrate the differences between virtual machines and containers, consider the following diagrams.
+First, let's look at a virtual machine (hypervisor) architecture.

-NOTE: a hypervisor is the technology that runs VMs such as Windows Hyper-V or VMWare ESXi.
+NOTE: A hypervisor is the technology that runs VMs such as Windows Hyper-V or VMWare ESXi.

 ![](https://www.docker.com/sites/default/files/d8/2018-11/container-vm-whatcontainer_2.png)

-In the above diagram, the hypervisor and each VM have their own OS, working somewhat independently (other than the VM requires the hypervisor to function.)
+In the above diagram, each virtual machine and the hypervisor have their own OS, working somewhat independently (other than the VM requires the hypervisor to function.)
 The applications are then deployed to the VM and served up using virtual hardware: networking, RAM, CPU, etc...

 With Docker, the hypervisor is eliminated, and the containers run directly off the host OS through the Docker engine:

 ![](https://www.docker.com/sites/default/files/d8/2018-11/docker-containerized-appliction-blue-border_2.png)

 ### Docker Desktop
-Docker Desktop is a free tool you can download from [Docker](https://www.docker.com/products/docker-desktop) to use for local development.
-Docker Desktop creates a VM on your local machine that you can use to interact with the Docker engine from your host machine.
+[Docker Desktop](https://www.docker.com/products/docker-desktop) is a free tool you can download from Docker to use for local development.
+Docker Desktop creates a VM on your local machine that you can use to interact with the Docker engine from your host machine (i.e. the Docker host).
 Along with the Docker engine, Docker Desktop allows you to:
 - Switch between Windows and Linux containers.
 - Run Docker Compose.
 - Run a local version of Kubernetes.